 - The total employment is a function of the employment in the

-basic sector.
-The retail employment is thus the result of a multiplier
+basic sector and retail employment the result of multiplier

 - The location of the population is a function of the costs involved

-to go to their place of work, a gravity-based friction of distance
+to go to their place of work, commonly taking the form of a gravity-based friction of distance

-The two sub-models require a set of basic data and resolve the problem
+The two sub-models require a set of basic data that is used to

-- The first sub-model establish the impacts of the basic employment
+- The economic sub-model provides the impacts of basic employment

-- The second sub-model establish the distribution of the population
+- The spatial allocation sub-model provides the distribution of the population

-in function of attractivity and transport costs.
+in function of attractiveness and transport costs.
 This is done by

 a gravity-type spatial interaction model.

-The model can be singly constrained, that is the only constraint
+The Lowry model can be singly constrained, that is the only constraint

 the location of basic employment and housing are fixed.
 The singly constrained